lsm/micromono/README.md

 Semi-remote middleware modifies only the meta info of request/response or takes over the control of request/response completely.
 Authentication middleware would be a perfect example of this scenario.
 Let's take a closer look at the whole authentication process:

 1. Auth middleware gets the request
-2. Check if we can get/verify user info from the request data 2.1 Auth successfully, add user info to request and let the request keep going to the next middleware or routing handler.
+2. Check if we can get/verify user info from the request data:

+  2.1 Auth successfully, add user info to request and let the request keep going to the next middleware or routing handler.

   2.2 Auth failed, redirect request to a designated location (e.g. login page)

 As we can see, if auth successfully the response stream of routing handler could be sent directly back to the client without going through the auth middleware.
 Or, the response from auth middleware would be sufficient to send to client without touching any other middleware or routing handler in the case of failure authentication.
 In MicroMono the above semi-remote authentication middleware works like this:

-1. MicroMono server gets the request.
+1. MicroMono server gets the request from client.
 2. Proxy the request to right service.
 3. Service gets the request and proxy the request to remote middleware.
 4. Remote middleware does the work and responses to the service.
 5. Depends on the response of remote middleware:

   5a.
 Request will be modified and will be passed to the next handler.

   5b.
 Response data from middleware will be sent back to the client directly and the original request will not go any further.

 6. The route handler gets the requests and sends response back to micromono server.
 7. Server gets the response and sends back to the client.